swanframe/crm/README.md

 - Creating, editing, and deleting reservations and revenue entries.
 - Setting, viewing, editing, and deleting monthly revenue targets in store details.
 - (Optional) Configuring the WhatsApp API token as an Admin, then testing the sending options in reservation forms and revenue detail pages (requires a valid token and store WhatsApp number).
+- Public Reservation: Embed snippets in a test HTML page, submit a reservation, and check the public detail page.
+Verify CORS works and WhatsApp sends if enabled.

 ## License